What Is Histogram?

-The formula for the histogram basically revolves around the area of the bars, and it is very simple, and it is calculated by the summation of the product of the frequency density of each class interval and the corresponding class interval’s width.
-The area of histogram formula is mathematically represented as,
+The formula for the Histogram revolves around the Area of the bars.
+It is simple and is calculated by the summation of the product of the frequency density of each class interval and the corresponding class interval’s width.
+The Area of the Histogram Formula is mathematically represented as:

 #Explanation of the formula of the Histogram

 We can derive the formula for the calculation of the Area of the Histogram by using the following seven steps:

 - Firstly, it is to be decided on how we measure the process and what we should collect as data.
 Once determined, the data is gathered and presented in a tabular form, such as a spreadsheet.

 - Now, count the number of data points gathered.

-- Step 3: Next, determine the range of the sample, which is the difference between the maximum and minimum values in the data sample.
+- Next, determine the range of the sample, which is the difference between the maximum and minimum values in the data sample.